shoproizoshlo/meta-little-lemmon/README.md

 ### About the final project assessment

-In the final project assessment, I applied React skills to build a web app for Little Lemon restaurant.
-Focused on UX/UI, I ensured design adherence, incorporated accessibility tags, and implemented a functional booking form with robust validation.
-Proficiently, I committed the entire project to a Git repository, showcasing my version control skills for collaboration and tracking revisions.
-This project highlights my technical competence in React and dedication to delivering high-quality, accessible, and functional web applications.
+In the project, React skills were utilized to build a web app for Little Lemon restaurant, emphasizing UX/UI, design adherence, accessibility tags, and a functional booking form with robust validation.
+The entire project was committed to a Git repository, showcasing version control skills for collaboration and revision tracking.
+This project underscores technical competence in React and dedication to delivering high-quality, accessible, and functional web applications.

 ### Screenshot